3 Empowering Tips If You Feel Something Is Missing In Your Life.

 3. Harness the Power of the Universe to Guide Your Next Steps

-- Ask for signs: Through prayer, meditation, or quiet reflection, invite guidance by asking questions like, “What’s my next step?” or “Please show me a sign.”
+- Ask for signs: Through prayer, meditation, or quiet reflection, invite clarity by asking questions like, “What’s my next step?” or “Please show me a sign.”

-- Pay attention: Notice synchronicities, intuitive nudges, or unexpected opportunities.
+- Pay attention: Notice synchronicities, intuitive nudges, or unexpected opportunities that might be guiding you forward.

-- Take small steps: Trust that you only need to know the next right step, not the whole path.
+- Take small steps: Trust that you only need to know the next right step—not the entire path ahead.

-As someone who identifies as spiritual but not religious, I’ve found that a simple gratitude or prayer practice can be transformative.
-Examples include:
+As someone who identifies as spiritual but not religious, I’ve found that even a simple gratitude or prayer practice can become a powerful anchor.
+For example:

-If you’re looking for more personalized support from someone who can light a path for you, I invite you to explore the Ignite Your Spark 1-on-1 coaching program.
+If you’re looking for more personalized support from someone who can light a path for you, I invite you to explore my 1-on-1 Mindfulness Life Coaching program.
+I’d love to connect with you!

 Hi Bev, I feel like I’ve been at a point where I felt something was missing for a while now.
 Certain life circumstances have come up where I’m trying to figure this out but also in need of finding a job to support myself.
 I’m continually hurting my job hunt progress because I don’t know what it is I want that will help me feel like I’m not missing something.
 Is this work that can be done while also still chugging along with a 9 to 5?